 - CA-1 Tutorial: An Introduction to Basic Anesthesiology was compiled by our 2012 CA-1 class and distributed to the new CA-1 class during the 2013 New Resident Orientation.
 This notebook is filled with detailed chapters on airway anatomy and devices, ASA monitoring, inhalation anesthetics, and many other important topics for CA-1s.

-The current Transitioning to Practice (TTP) rotation is a 2 month ACGME-approved Innovative Program where CA-3 residents comprise a 4 resident team working in a simulated private practice.
+The current Transition to Practice (TTP) rotation is a 2 month ACGME-approved Innovative Program where CA-3 residents comprise a 4 resident team working in a simulated private practice.

 They are responsible for coordinating 3 – 4 operating rooms covering: